 You can usually perform this installation on a live virtual machine, without needing to halt or shut it down.

-Start the Hyper-V Manager and bring-up the Settings for the guest vm where want to provide the serial port.
-(To do this, highlight the vm in the Virtual Machines list, then click on Settings on the right pane).
+- Start the Hyper-V Manager and bring-up the Settings for the guest vm where you want to connect the serial port.

-In the new window, select COM1 or COM2 from the hardware list on the left.
-This is the serial port where the guest vm will be able to access your serial device.
-In other words, this port appears on the guest vm, not the host.
+- In the new window, select COM1 or COM2 from the hardware list on the left.
+This is the serial port where the virtual machine will be able to access your serial device.
+In other words, this port appears in the virtual machine and may be different from the physical serial port on the host.

 - Attach the guest's serial port to a pipe named PipeDream, then press OK.
 To do this, click on Named pipe and enter "PipeDream" for the pipe name, as shown in the picture.
 If your serial device is on a remote computer, check the Remote computer checkbox and enter the computer name.

 If your virtual machine if Gen-2, then the pipe settings shown above are not configurable via the GUI - you will need to use Powershell commands instead.
 Open a Powershell session and then:

 - Execute Get-VM, then copy the name of the virtual machine you want to connect to the serial port.